 A partnership of consultants had experience helping companies to define their internal processes and save money, but the two partners had quite diverse experience.
 One was decidedly a process-definition and efficiency expert.
 He could facilitate his way through huge departments and carefully map out all the people and equipment doing every aspect of a company’s operation, finding redundancies and fixing problems.
 The other partner had two areas of expertise.
 One was in writing Requests for Proposals for major software procurements.
 The other was in facilitating strategic planning, mainly through offering strategy retreats.

 Although culling down part of your offering can feel like admitting a mistake, it is better to notice it, address it, and free up resources to concentrate on what your company does best.
 In fact, selling off the mismatched aspect could give you valuable resources to expand what you are good at.
-The examples taken from our own experience show that there are many good questions you can ask when determining whether or not a service fits your business model.
-With a clear mission and vision in place, culling down what does and does not fit is certainly a do-able strategic exercise that can vault your company forward, or cut ties with past mistakes.
+The examples here show that there are many good questions you can ask when determining whether or not a service fits your business model.
+With a clear mission and vision in place, culling down what does and does not fit is certainly a do-able strategic exercise that can vault your company forward, and cut ties with past mistakes.